spencertipping/infuse-js/doc/methods-src.md

 required to specify an object to connect the receiver to, and you can optionally specify two functions, one to transform values in each direction.
 `ifn` is not required to be the inverse of `fn`, but it probably should be.

+Edges are legal between synchronous collections; in that case, it is up to you to call `pull` on the edge to manually propagate changes in either direction.
+See the [edge documentation](edge.md) and [source](edge-src.md) for more details about this.

 ```js
 methods.to = function (o, fn, ifn) {